Basic Referee Course

-The Basic Course Fee is £125.
+The Basic Course Fee is £165.

-Do I get paid for Refereeing Fixtures?
+Do I get paid to Referee?

 Referees get paid £28-£30 per match for open age football, and for U16-U18 games. £23-£25 for U13-U15 and £23-£25 for U11 & U12.
 Minisoccer pays £13-£15 per match.
 This includes games refereed as part of the course, so it really pays to be a referee!

-So what do I do now?
+What do I do now?

-Register an interest and complete the Expression of Interest Form by clicking here
+Register an interest and complete the Expression of Interest Form by clicking here.